 Go into the folder marked saves/Demo_World Minecraft and delete the files Level.dat and level.dat_old.
 If you restart the demo, you should be able to play.

-Delete these two files and you’ll be able to cotinue playing the demo.
+Delete these two files and you’ll be able to continue playing the demo.

 The original Minecraft was played in a web browser, and although early versions lacked many of the objects and creatures present in the current game, it still has all the essential Minecraft elements.

-Method #3: Play older versions of Minecraft (betas included)
+Can you play older versions of Minecraft for free (betas included)?

 The new launcher lets you run older versions of Minecraft, even if you haven’t paid for the game.
-To do this, you just have to create a new profile and allow the use of “Alpha” and “Beta” Minecraft versions (the old ones) from the Launch Options menu.
+To do this, you just have to create a new profile and allow the use of “Historical” Minecraft versions (the old ones) from the Launch Options menu.

 Yes, you can play the beta version of Minecraft as much as you like without paying a penny.